davatorium/rofi/doc/themer.md

         - screenshot
         - Path to png file
     * position:       position
       The place of the anchor on the monitor.
     * anchor:         anchor
       The anchor position on the window.
+    * fullscreen:     boolean
+      Window is fullscreen.

   * scrollbar
     * foreground:      color
     * handle-width:    distance
     * handle-color:    color
     * foreground:      color

   * box
     * spacing:         distance

   * textbox:
     * background:      color
     * foreground:      color
     * text:            The text color to use (falls back to foreground if not set)
     * highlight:        highlight {color}

   * listview: